 What is the current travel advice for Nicaragua?

 As a UK-based company, we follow the latest up to date advice from the Foreign and Commonwealth Office (FCDO).
 You can see the latest travel advice for your Nicaragua trip here.

 Recent Nicaragua & Central America Blogs

 The Best of Nicaragua

 As the largest country in Central America, Nicaragua is stacked with attractions, many of which you may not be familiar with!
-These are our top picks for travelers on our Nicaragua tours!
+These are our top picks for travellers on our Nicaragua tours!

 Nicaragua's intellectual capital is home to a large student population, located in the shadow of Momotombo volcano.
 An eruption caused the abandonment of the city in 1610, but it was rebuilt to the east, in its present day location.
 Expect exceptional views of the volcano and Lake Managua.

 A volcanic island in the middle of Lake Nicaragua, Ometepe is a fertile paradise thanks to the volcanic-ash enriched soil.
 Two volcanoes named Concepcion and Maderas are joined by a strip of land and visitors to the island can hike and horse-ride amongst the lush forest.
 The island was also once an Indian burial ground, with many important historic relics still visible today.

 Historically a major thoroughfare for looted gold, once resplendent Granada is slowly being restored to its former glory.
 English, Dutch and French pirates have at one time or another invaded the city, on the shores of Lake Nicaragua.
 Tourism has found its way to the city, with many bars, restaurants and attractions now catering to visitors.